Myanmar Exports Over 177,000 Tons Of Corn In October - UrduPoint

 Myanmar Exports Over 177,000 Tons Of Corn In October

 YANGON, Nov.
-12 (UrduPoint / Pakistan Point News - 12th Nov, 2022 ) :Myanmar exported over 177,000 tons of corn, earning more than 53 million U.S. Dollars in October, the state-run media citing the Ministry of Commerce reported on Saturday.
+13 (UrduPoint / Pakistan Point News - 13th Nov, 2022 ) ::Myanmar exported over 177,000 tons of corn, earning more than 53 million U.S. Dollars in October, the state-run media citing the Ministry of Commerce reported on Saturday.

 During the period, the country shipped 174,970 tons of corn via sea routes, while it exported 2,870 tons of corn via border gates, it said.